Married... with Children season 6

 "Al Bundy, Shoe Dick", the women's pregnancies were revealed to be merely part of one of Al's nightmares.
 This season also had Steve Rhoades return for one episode, Kelly become the "Verminator", and the Bundys travel to England.
 Additionally, this season introduced Bud's hip-hop-inspired alter ego "Grandmaster B", concocted to help him with women, which continued after the dream revelation by having Al ask Bud about the nickname and Bud deciding that he likes it enough to use it.

 Amanda Bearse and Ted McGinley both were absent for two episodes.

+This was the final season for Ron Leavitt and Michael G. Moye as joint showrunners; Leavitt served as sole showrunner for the following season before leaving the show altogether thereafter.